The origins of Paradise in Las Vegas

 Paradise is an unincorporated township that encompasses large swaths of the Las Vegas Strip and has a unique history regarding its name dating back to the turn of the 20th century.

-Technically the University of Las Vegas, Nevada’s campus, Harry Reid International Airport and most of the casinos on the Strip are not within the city of Las Vegas, but located within Clark County and Paradise.
+Technically UNLV’s campus, Harry Reid International Airport and most of the casinos on the Strip are not within the city of Las Vegas, but located within Clark County and Paradise.

 Paradise runs from Sahara Avenue to the north, Decatur Boulevard to the west, Nellis Boulevard to the east and Cactus Avenue to the south.
 Clark County has Paradise’s population dropping year over year from 2021 to 2022, and currently sitting at approximately 189,499 people.